eptalights/eptalights-python/CONTRIBUTING.md

    git push origin new-branch-name
    ```

-5. Go to your fork `https://github.com/<your-github-username>/eptalights-python` and
+5. Go to your fork `https://github.com/<your-github-username>/eptalights-code-python` and
-   create a pull request off of your branch against the `eptalights/eptalights-python` repo.
+   create a pull request off of your branch against the `eptalights/eptalights-code-python` repo.

 ## Running Tests and Code Style Checks

-The `eptalights-python` repo has continuous integration (CI) turned on,
+The `eptalights-code-python` repo has continuous integration (CI) turned on,
 with autobuilds running pytest
 (for the test suite in [`tests/`](tests))
 as well as `black` and `flake8` for consistent code styling.